- Last updated:

 In 2013, council completed the Caloundra Area Transport Study.
 The Department of Transport and Main Roads (TMR) worked with council on the study.
 Several transport corridors were assessed in the need to address transport challenges accessing Caloundra.
 The study included community consultation and engagement on potential transport options.

-Council progressed these transport corridors options in the:
+Council progressed the planning for the preferred transport corridor upgrades in the:

 - Caloundra Centre Master Plan (adopted in 2017).